Zoning

 For information about minor variances and consent to sever land and granting of easements, please see the Committee of Adjustment.

-Property Zoning map
+Property zoning map

 View the interactive Zoning By-law map to see the land use for different properties in Town.
 You can search for a specific property to learn about its zoning requirements.
-You can also use the previous interactive Zoning Map if you prefer.

 County of Simcoe interactive GIS mapping